Patelis-GM/LSTM-Autoencoder/README.md

 # Stock Anomaly Detection using LSTM Encoder-Decoder Architecture
-This project was developed for the "Algorithms in Software Development" course at the Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens.
-It focuses on detecting anomalies in stock prices utilizing a Long Short-Term Memory (LSTM) recurrent neural network with an encoder-decoder architecture.
+This project focuses on detecting anomalies in stock prices utilizing a Long Short-Term Memory (LSTM) recurrent neural network with an encoder-decoder architecture.
 The model is implemented using TensorFlow framework and utilizes historical stock price data from Yahoo Finance.

 # Project Overview
 The project consists of two main Python files: